dreamyourweb/asteroid/readme.md

 #### Asteroid

 Dreamyourweb dashboard app.
-This application is in heavy development.
+This application is in extremely early stages of development.

 Use meteorite to run the project and install packages